-On all other days you should do a minimum of 30 to 40 minutes of moderate cardio exercise; such as a brisk walk, gentle cycle or Bodybalance™ class.
+On all other days you should do a minimum of 30–40 minutes of moderate cardio exercise, such as a brisk walk, gentle cycle or BODYBALANCE™ class.

 Three to four times a week, or after you exercise, you should look to stretch your major muscles.
 Hold stretches at the point of mild discomfort for 20–30 seconds, for three repetitions.

 It’s good to note that some exercise classes you can do in the gym incorporate a mixture of these different exercise groups.
-For instance Bodybalance™ has a combination of moderate cardio and flexibility.
+For instance yoga can include a combination of moderate cardio and flexibility.